protontypes/open-sustainable-technology/README.md

 - [Drought Indices Map](https://github.com/imartinezl/drought-map) - This project attempts to find an accesible and friendly way to visualize data of drought indices in Spain from 1961 until 2017.
 - [ml_drought](https://github.com/esowc/ml_drought) - A Machine Learning Pipeline to Predict Vegetation Health.
 - [droughtwatch](https://github.com/wandb/droughtwatch) - Leverages deep learning and computer vision for drought resilience, using satellite images and human expert labels to detect drought conditions in Northern Kenya.
+- [SoilHealthDB](https://github.com/jinshijian/SoilHealthDB) - Compiled data from a set of soil health measurements collected across 41 countries around the world, which includes 5,241 data entries from 281 published studies.

 ## Circular Economy and Waste
 - [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.